 Secure one end of your black wire to your circuit board with electrical tape.
 Place the other end of the wire into any spare hole along the outer edge of the board.

-Step 6: Soldering Your Positive and Negative Wires to The Power Supply Strip
+Step 6: Soldering Your Positive and Negative Wires

 Attach the red wire from the circuit board to the positive terminal on the power supply strip, and the black wire from the circuit board to the negative terminal on the power supply strip.
 Ensure that these wires are secure and cannot short out on anything else inside or outside your housing box.